ligerfotis/UR3e-Python-Teleop/README.md

 2. PlayStation 5 (DualSense) controller-based.

 The repository also contains code for a 'sensor manager' that can be used to start and stop recordings from multiple sensors simultaneously based on keyboard inputs.
+There is also a provision to replay the proprioception movements logged by the 'sensor manager'.

 Further instructions for each part are provided in the README.md of their respective directories.